Locality-aware Parallel Decoding for Efficient Autoregressive Image Generation: Experiment

 \textbf{Models.} For fair comparisons with existing autoregressive image generation methods, we use the \textsc{LlamaGen} tokenizer~\citep{sun2024autoregressive} with codebook size 16384 and downsample factor 16.
 We train three models of different sizes: 337M, 752M, and 1.4B parameters.
 We use a standard decoder-only transformer architecture, and refer to them as \textsc{LPD-L}, \textsc{LPD-XL}, and \textsc{LPD-XXL}, respectively.
 Please refer to the Appendix~\ref{sec:appendix_architecture} for more details.

 \textbf{Training and Evaluation.} We train and evaluate our models on the class-conditional ImageNet~\citep{russakovsky2015imagenet} 256$\times$256 and ImageNet 512$\times$512 datasets.
-We first train all models on ImageNet 256$\times$256 for 450 epochs.
-The initial learning rate is 1e-4 per 256 batch size with a 50 epochs linear warmup at the beginning and 50 epochs cosine decay to 1e-5 at last.
-For 512-resolution models, we load the pre-trained 256-resolution models and interpolate the positional embeddings.
-We then continue training on ImageNet 512$\times$512 for another 50 epochs.
-During training, we randomly shuffle the token sequence with the class token at the beginning.
-We train on a range of predefined decoding steps where the number of tokens in each step is determined by a cosine schedule.
-We use Fr\'echet Inception Distance (FID) ~\citep{heusel2017gans} as the primary metric computed on 50,000 generated samples.
-We also report Inception Score (IS) ~\citep{salimans2016improved}, Precision and Recall~\citep{kynkaanniemi2019improved}.
-For all results, we sweep the optimal classifier-free guidance scale with an interval of 0.1.
+We first train all models on ImageNet 256$\times$256 for 450 epochs, with 50 epochs of learning rate warmup followed by constant learning rate and finally 50 epochs of cosine decay.
+For 512-resolution models, we load the pre-trained 256-resolution models and interpolate the positional embeddings and continue training on ImageNet 512$\times$512 for another 50 epochs.
+During training, the image tokens are randomly shuffled while the class token is kept at the beginning.
+We train on a range of predefined decoding steps where the tokens per step follows a cosine schedule.
+We reportuse Fr\'echet Inception Distance (FID) ~\citep{heusel2017gans} as the primary metric computed on 50k,000 generated samples as the primary metric as well asnd also report Inception Score (IS) ~\citep{salimans2016improved}, Precision, and Recall~\citep{kynkaanniemi2019improved}.
 Please refer to the Appendix~\ref{sec:appendix_training} for more details.

 \textbf{Efficiency Profiling.} We profile all the efficiency results on a single NVIDIA A100 GPU with BFloat16 precision.
 We measure the latency with a batch size of 1 and throughput with a batch size of 64.
 We report the average latency over 500 inference steps, with a 100-step warm-up period.